RAXR-Capstone/project_danger_zone/README.md

 - Region within city does not affect injury rates

-We created a Gradient Booster Classifier model (undersampling techniques used) that performed with 63% accuracy, and 61% recall.
+We created a Gradient Booster Classifier model (undersampling techniques used) that performed with 63% accuracy, and 62% recall.
-Though it did not outperform the baseline's accuracy of 83%, the baseline predicted that nobody got hurt it any accident.
-Our model is able to predict correctly for 61% of vehicles with injuries.
+Though it did not outperform the baseline's accuracy of 83%, the baseline predicted that nobody got hurt it any accident (recall score of 0%).
+Our model is able to predict correctly for 62% of vehicles with injuries.
+This can be helpful for auto insurance companies to help identify possible discrepancies with injury claims, and also crash detection services with first responders to help automate triage when EMT response is short handed.

 <br>